-Tick related service requests in 2015 continued to decline as was seen in 2014, 2013 and 2012.
-Of the 29 ticks identified by our staff, 12 were Western black-legged ticks, the vector of Lyme disease.
+The total number of tick related service requests in 2016 continued to decline as they have for the past five years.
+However, of the 26 ticks identified by our staff, 17 were Western black-legged ticks, an increase of 29 percent from last year.